RisenCrypto/RisenCrypto.github.io/_posts/2021-3-14-FiniteFields.md

      Right:  $(a+b) * c = a * c + b * c$

-#### An Integral Domain is a Ring which is

--   Commutative under multiplication - $a * b = b * a$

--   Cancellation under multiplication - $ac = bc$, means $a = b$

--   an identity element under multiplication

--   one which has no zero divisors - i.e. $a * b = 0$ only if either $a = 0$ or $b = 0$

-#### A particular type of Integral Domain is called a field.
-A field is a commutative ring with an identity element under multiplication where every non-zero element has a multiplicative inverse.
-Every finite Integral Domain is a Finite Field.
+#### A field is a commutative ring with an identity element under multiplication where every non-zero element has a multiplicative inverse.

 Finite Fields are also called **Galois Fields**